-This section will explain how to create an OSGi bundle for a validator from within the Eclipse environment.
+This section will explain how to create the OSGi bundle, for the validator, from within the Eclipse environment.

 The first step is to create the plugin project, using the New->Project->Plugin Project menu item.
+When the dialog window is displayed, uncheck the "Use default location" checkbox, and browse to find the appropriate location for the new project.